Setup

 sudo hdparm --security-erase Eins /dev/sdb

-Create pools, swapping drives between send
+Create pools, swapping drives between send and recv

 sudo -s